dortania/OpenCore-Legacy-Patcher/docs/UNINSTALL.md

 ## Uninstalling the application

-If you used OCLP on a native system and want to remove the application without reinstalling the OS, navigate to `/Library/Application Support/` and delete the Dortania folder.
+If you want to remove the application without reinstalling the OS, navigate to `/Library/Application Support/` and delete the Dortania folder.